FarronF/limerick-council-meetings/meetings/2023/05/18-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Agenda - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 18th May 2023.md

 Limerick City and County Council to compulsory purchase order land that is near Athenacey

-Cemetery with a view to constructing a suitable parking area.--- 3
+Cemetery with a view to constructing a suitable parking area.
+---
+3

 QUESTIONS